 Three Sources of Car Insurance

-- Captive Agent: A captive agent is an agent that sells one primary insurance carrier.
+A captive agent is an agent who sells one primary insurance carrier.
 These agents are not sole proprietors.
 They work directly for the insurance company.
 A captive agent's responsibility is to place business with one designated carrier.
-Some of the largest insurance carriers such as State Farm, Allstate, and Nationwide employ captive agents.
-Twenty-four-hour customer service centers are available for most carriers but the agent handles most of the client's needs directly.
+Some of the largest insurance carriers, such as State Farm, Allstate, and Nationwide, employ captive agents.
+Most carriers have 24-hour customer service centers, but captive agents handle most of the client's needs directly.

 Benefits of Having an Agent

-- Cash Payments: Cash is becoming scarce, but for the people who don't want to give it up, most agencies still accept cash payments.
+Cash is becoming scarce, but for the people who don't want to give it up, most agencies still accept cash payments.

 Benefits of Buying Direct

-- Potential Savings: It is possible to get a lower rate when purchasing car insurance direct.
+It is possible to get a lower rate when purchasing car insurance direct.
 Since direct carriers do not pay an agent commission, theoretically the savings are passed on to the customer.
 One insurance carrier is never single-handedly the best or cheapest for everyone.
 You will still have to do your research on which carrier is the cheapest for your exact situation.